 There are a lot of incorrect information about who Ben Tulfo really is, coming from unknown sources in different sites and bogus social media accounts.

 Ben Tulfo is known as “BITAG,” the investigative-public service television show in the Philippines.
 BITAG is not just a television program.
 It is a brand.

-1996 – Ben architect “Isumbong Mo Kay Tulfo” on TV.
+1996 – Ben created “Isumbong Mo Kay Tulfo” on TV.
 He successfully maneuvered the show to get into the grid of RPN-9 TV network.
 The show was hosted by his elder brother, Ramon Tulfo.
 Ben left a couple of months after the successful launch of the show.

 1998-2000 – Ben focused his time as the COO of INNOVATIVE TECHNOLOGIES UNLIMITED.
 His major clients were FEEDMIX, UNIVERSAL ROBINA, PURINA, and IO BASIC.
-This job requires aggressive marketing of this expensive WENGER brand of high-end extruders from Kansas, USA.
+This job requires aggressive marketing of expensive WENGER brand – high-end extruders from Kansas, USA.

 2001 – Signalled the return of Ben in the media.
 He tried client media management.
 Eventually, Ben was offered the Editor-In-Chief position by an executive of MANILA STANDARD, and the brother of the defunct Manila Chronicle and publisher of Saksi Ngayon.
 Ben wrote his column for Saksi Ngayon.
 The owner of radio broadcasting network DZME and a sister of a congressman offered Ben a mid-morning slot for his Bahala si Tulfo.